-As part of the Provost’s funding for the 125th Anniversary of the university, the College of Architecture was awarded $10,000 to study the historic buildings in the central campus and to recommend a list of buildings that should receive historic markers.
+As part of the Provost’s funding for the 125th Anniversary of the university, the School of Architecture was awarded $10,000 to study the historic buildings in the central campus and to recommend a list of buildings that should receive historic markers.
 The research proposal was developed by David G. Woodcock, FAIA, Professor of Architecture and Director of the Historic Resources Imaging Laboratory.

 The proposal suggested the creation of a flyer (similar to those currently available for The Williams Administration Building and the Cushing Library) as a self-guided walking tour for visitors to the campus.
 The tour would highlight the historic core of the campus, and provide information on the selected buildings.